Skip to main content

 //... code to continue

-And now something important: regardless of what port you've been using during your testing, when you deploy your app to Openshift, you need to use the above ports and from the client side you need to use port 8000:
+And here’s the crucial bit: regardless of what port you used during testing, when you deploy to Openshift you need the ports above.
+From the client side, connect on port 8000:

 var socket = io.connect('http://your-app-url.rhcloud.com:8000');

-I have updated my chat app on GitHub to be 'Openshift ready' so feel free to check that out and play around with it.
-(Note that there are some things that you'll still need to change - e.g. the websocket in the repo tries to connect to localhost on port 3000.)
+I’ve updated my chat app on GitHub to be “Openshift ready,” so feel free to check it out and experiment.
+(Note: some things still need changing, e.g. the websocket in the repo tries to connect to localhost on port 3000.)

-I found a few bugs in my code that I need to fix (mostly happening when accessing the page from a mobile browser) so I'll be busy updating the repo.
+I found a few bugs in my code that need fixing (mostly triggered when accessing the page from a mobile browser), so I’ll be busy updating the repo.

 Good luck with the deployment.